p2p-org/nucypher-monitoring/README.md

 ## Installation

 1. Install docker and docker-compose if you didn't it before.
+Don't forget execute it from `root` user.

     ```shell
     curl -fsSL https://get.docker.com -o- | sh